gjones01/ClarityCS.ai/log.md

 ***September 26, 2025***

 *Phase 1 ~July 2025*
 Implemented a stats module leveraging the newly released Leetify API.
 The base API provides match-level and account-level metrics such as aim rating, utility, HS%, counter-strafe success, ADR etc. along with identifiers like VAC bans, age of registration and elo.
 With these base statistics, further metrics were derived such as an "aim-reaction" index and "headshot-spot" index.
 These are just two examples of many where more in-depth statistics can reveal gameplay patterns.
 Ex: indexing on average how quickly it takes a player to fire a shot at the enemy's head and how frequently those are headshots.
 Consistently above average markers for their elo, or other high elo players could potentially raise red flags.
 Below are 2 images showing a few of the metric keys and raw stat output.
-(Keep in mind these are only about 25% of the stats that re actually derived; there are many more):
+(Keep in mind these are only about 25% of the stats that are truly derived; these have been truncated for readability):

 ![MetricKeys](media/MetricKeys.png)
 ![Raw Output Subsample](media/RawStatOutputExample.png)

-The purpose for deriving this data is for two resons:
+Deriving this data for two resons:
 1. Allow for surface level observation of a player's performance by a rolling windowed average (Example: I want to see this user's average spot-reaction time for the past 40 matches).
 2. Leverage these points of data as features for machine learning to classify the chance of a player potentially cheating.
 This will use XGBoost.